Do you ever feel like God just loves you because that’s something He does for everyone, not because He actually likes you?

 God’s Conditional Love

 Jesus said, “Greater love has no one than this, that someone lay down his life for his friends.
 You are my friends, if you do whatever I command you” (John 15:13 WEB).
 In this verse, “friends” is translated from phileo.
-Because phileo involves sharing common interests with the people you love, this particular love that Jesus offers is conditional upon us keeping His commandments (unlike agape, which is unconditional).
+Because phileo involves sharing common interests with the people you love, this particular love that Jesus offers is conditional upon us keeping His commandments (unlike agape, which is often, though not always, framed as unconditional).

-God is going to have agape for you whether you keep His commandments or not.
-But if you want Him to be your friend, then you have to share His interests.
-It’s not something we’re supposed to think of as a strict “do this or I won’t love you” list.
-It’s about developing a real relationship based on shared interests, character traits, and goals.
+God is going to have a certain amount of agape for you whether you keep His commandments or not.
+In other words, He has a love for all people that wants the best for them and hopes that they will choose to follow Him and enter a relationship so that our shared love can increase and become more affectionate and intimate.
+If you want God to be your friend and to enjoy a deeper level of love and connection with Him, then you have to share His interests.
+You need to be in covenant with Him (in that way, love is very similar to grace).
+God’s invitation to have a deeper relationship with Him through covenant isn’t something we’re supposed to think of as a strict/unkind “do this or I won’t love you” ultimatum.
+Rather, it’s about developing a real relationship based on shared interests, character traits, and goals.

 Developing God’s Interests